 (Can provide a maximum of 20 hours per week)

-Internships vary depending on the individual applicant and their unique needs, but the production internship is set to include:
+Internships may vary depending on the individual applicant and their unique needs, but the ASM internship is set to include:

 • Rehearsal observation